Nirvana Fallacy

 A shorter workout won’t be ideal, but it’s still better than nothing.

 Demanding perfection blocks progress.
 Small improvements make things better even if some problems remain.
-If we wait for a zero-flaw solution, we typically preserve the flawed status quo.
+If we wait for a zero-flaw option, we typically preserve the flawed status quo.

 Buy a printable version of this handbook.